Physical Examination III

-- Two clinical rotations during the Autumn Quarter (4 hours).
+- Four clinical rotations during the Autumn Quarter (4 hours).

 All sessions will take place in Dental Urgent Care Clinic (B229).
 The content is based on principles of history-taking and physical examination that were introduced during the first year oral medicine curriculum.

-Attendance at the Prep Week session and two Autumn Quarter sessions is required for completion of the course.
+Attendance at 4 clinical rotations is required to pass the course.
 Grading is based on attendance and active participation in the clinical sessions.
 If you do not show up for your assigned session without advance notification, there will be a final grade penalty of 0.2.

 Effective Winter Quarter 2007, completion of on-line course evaluation is a requirement of this course.
 Failure to comply will result in an “Incomplete” grade being assigned.

 - UWSOD Competency 1: Examine a patient using contemporary diagnostic methods to evaluate the head and neck region and to reach a diagnosis of the patient’s oral and craniofacial health status.

 - UWSOD Competency 7: Manage pulpal and periradicular disease.

 - UWSOD Competency 22: Utilize critical thinking in assessing technical and scientific information for use in identifying patient needs and treatments.

 Recommended course website Oral Med 517 and OM 525.
 You will need to enter your user ID and email password to access the site.